gmiqbalian/CarSimulator/README.md

 3. Direction: The direction of the car e.g. North, South, East, Or West.
 This direction is randomly generated when application runs.

 ### Driver entity:
-1. Driver details such as name, gender, age, contact are randomly generated and fetched from an external API.
+1. Driver details such as name, gender, age, contact are randomly generated and fetched from an external API (https://randomuser.me/api/).
 2. Driver has maximum fatigue capacity upto which driver can drive car.
 Drive cannot drive once this level is reached.
+This is set to 10 by default.
 3. Fatigue level show current fatigue level of the driver.
 This increases with every action the user asks the driver to take.

 ## Services: